 Step 3: Prepare Your Request for Accommodations and Supporting Documentation

 - Plan ahead.
 Submit your request as early as possible.
-Documentation review takes approximately four to six weeks once your complete paperwork has been received.
-If your request is deemed incomplete by ETS and additional documentation must be submitted, it can be another four to six weeks from the time the new documentation is received until the review is complete.
+Documentation review takes approximately four to six weeks once your request and complete paperwork have been received at ETS.
+If additional documentation is requested, it may be another two to four weeks from the time the new documentation is received until the review is complete.
 You want to be sure you have ample time to submit the necessary information and wait for a decision.